HuynhTanPhatT/Hotel-Data-Analysis-Occupancy-Room-Allocation-Optimization/README.md

 📖What is this project about?
 - This project aims to build **PowerBi Dashboards** from the `Hotel Booking dataset`m which includes **booking-related data** (Confirmed Bookings, Pending, Cancelled Bookings), check-in & check-out dates.
 Additionally, it also has **service-related data** (service price, usage) and **room-related details** (price per night, room type, room number).
 The goal is to provide **Hotel Management Team** with data-driven insights to:
   - Understand the current business performance.
-  - Evaluate the room allocation efficiency.
+  - Identify the root cause of poor Occupancy Rate.
-  - Identify the root cause of low %OR
+  - Evaluate room allocation & utilization efficiency.

 🥷 Who is this project for ?
 - Hotel Management Team

 ❓Business Questions:
-1. What is the current business performance of the hotel ?
+1. What is the hotel's current business performance?
-2. Why is the Occupancy Rate low bench-mark to the standard ?
+2. Why is the Occupancy Rate below the industry benchmark?
-3. What are we going to the with Double Bookings ?
+3. Which rooms should be prioritized for improvement?
-4. Which is the right-selling time of each Room Number ?
+4. What is the optimal selling time for each room number?

 🎯Project Outcome:
 -